shamangary/Easy-Label-Ordinality-Regression/README.md

 ## Contact
 If you find this respository useful, or you want to do some cooperation.

-Feel free to contact me: shamangary@hotmail.com
+Feel free to contact me: Tsun-Yi Yang, shamangary@hotmail.com